open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 ![Files](assets/files.png)

-Let's also remember that, in Linux, 'file' can mean a lot of things:
+Let's also remember that, in Linux, `file` can mean a lot of things:

 * regular file
 * directory